 - Federal Work-Study Program Funds are not subject to these refund provisions.

 - If federal financial aid funds have already been credited to the student's account and the student withdraws from Bloomsburg University before completing the time needed to "earn the financial aid", these funds may be withdrawn from the student's account, thus leaving an outstanding balance to the university.

 - If financial aid funds are given to a student to be used for non-institutional costs of education (i.e. an off-campus apartment, food, books, etc.), a portion of these funds may also need to be returned to satisfy the overpayment.

-- Any student receiving federal financial aid who is contemplating withdrawal from the university should contact financial aid or the business office to see how the federal refund policy governing financial aid will affect them.
+- Any student receiving federal financial aid who is contemplating withdrawal from the university should contact financial aid or the bursar to see how the federal refund policy governing financial aid will affect them.

 An example of the Return to Title IV (R2T4) formula follows:

 If the semester contains 100 days and the student withdraws from Bloomsburg University on the 56 day of the semester, a R2T4 calculation is necessary because the student did not complete at least 60% of the semester.
 Because the withdrawal takes place after Bloomsburg University’s refund period, tuition and fees are not adjusted.
 If in this example a student receives payment of a $1000 Pell Grant and $2500 Direct Student Loan, the student has earned only 56% of these funds or $1960 (.56 x $3500).
 The remaining funds must be returned to the federal program based on the above distribution sequence.
 The calculation may require repayment of these funds by the school, the student, or by both.
 If funds are removed from the student’s account and returned to Title IV, the student may have an outstanding balance at Bloomsburg University.